-Since 2017 hospitals have been required to tell the patient of the status if they have been under observation for 24 hours.
+Since 2017, hospitals have been required to tell the patient of their status if they have been under observation for 24 hours.
 The social worker, case manager and financial office staff are required to inform you of your status under this Medicare Outpatient Observation Notice (MOON).
 However, you need to be proactive and protect yourself.

 You can: 1) ask your status, 2) ask the doctor to help you move to inpatient status, 3) if the hospital insists on observation status ask for the determination in writing, 4) don’t wait until your stay is over to address the status issue.